GoogleChromeLabs/pwacompat/README.md

 ## Drop-In Script

-Add this script tag at the bottom of your page-
+Add this script tag anywhere after your manifest file is included, e.g., at the bottom of your page-

 ```html
 <script src="https://example.com/TODO/progressr.min.js"></script>